 The caricatures and critiques of these young men usually pivot around common tropes: The violent, drug-involved gangster; the angry, withdrawn teen; the crude, disrespectful provocateur; the unsmiling, unfeeling, untouchable thug.

-But young men of color posses a range of complexities—insights, emotions, and aesthetics—that the public neither sees nor accepts because American culture often defines these males negatively and far too narrowly.
+But young men of color possess a range of complexities—insights, emotions, and aesthetics—that the public neither sees nor accepts because American culture often defines these males negatively and far too narrowly.
 In simple terms, there is much more to young men of color beyond the stereotypical image.

 "[Young black, Latino, and other negatively stereotyped males] are a reservoir of questions and answers because they move through the world under a cloud of those [suspecting] questions," said the artist Chris Johnson, co-producer of The Roof Is on Fire and Question Bridge: Black Males.
 Consider another trope: a young man with baggy, low-riding pants.
 Chances are he has a beautiful mind: He could be a writer, a spoken-word poet, a future teacher or engineer.
 Yet he lives under routine scrutiny because of his image.
 People might glare at him and critique his hip-hop infused style of dress, presuming him wayward or uninspired.
 "He knows people are asking why he’s doing that," Johnson said.
 But people rarely desire an actual reply, "so he’s internally rehearsing answers to those questions all the time."